UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS9/ps9-emo.md

 7. Cut the dendrogram at a height that results in three distinct clusters.
 Which states belong to which clusters?
 8. Hierarchically cluster the states using complete linkage and Euclidean distance, after scaling the variables to have standard deviation 1.
 What effect does scaling the variables have on the hierarchical clustering obtained?
 In your opinion, should the variables be scaled before the inter-observation dissimilarities are computed?
 Provide a justification for your answer.

-[1] Feeling thermometers are a common metric in survey research used to gauge attitudes or feelings of warmth towards individuals and institutions.
-They range from 0-100, with 0 indicating extreme coldness and 100 indicating extreme warmth.

-[2] The variable is an index which combines responses to four different questions: "In the past 30 days, how often did you feel: 1) so sad nothing could cheer you up, 2) hopeless, 3) that everything was an effort, and 4) worthless?"
+[1] The variable is an index which combines responses to four different questions: "In the past 30 days, how often did you feel: 1) so sad nothing could cheer you up, 2) hopeless, 3) that everything was an effort, and 4) worthless?"
 Valid responses are none of the time, a little of the time, some of the time, most of the time, and all of the time.